sugs12/ISDM/isdm-project.md

 ### 12. **Competitive Advantages**

-This is some dot points
-1. Shorting Duration of Calls
--	RMs know exactly what customers’ need and want
--	Appropriate information will be provided
--	Real-times updates – Customers can get the status of their holiday itinerary in real time

-2. Improve Customer Service
+Implementation of this new information system that will provide a range of competitive advantages for the current in-house call CMC operation.
+These competitive advantages include:
+-	Shorting the duration of inbound and outbound calls.
+The system will recommend a suitable RM who will know exactly what the customers’  needs and wants.
+Thus, the conversation between the RMs and customers will be short and precise.
+-	Improve customer service.
+The system will provide customers options; to wait or be called back, by RMs so that customers will not have to wait too long to get connection to a RM.
--	Contact beyond business operation hours – RMs can work from remote location and do not need to define to business operation hours = increase accessibility
+-	Increase accessibility for the customers.
+With the new system, RMs can work from remote location, so customers can contact beyond business operation hours.
--	Reduce waiting time to get connection to a person
--	Happier Customers
-3. Reducing expenses
--	Less advertisement expenses
--	No need office spaces and office equipment expenses
+-	Reducing business operation expenses.
+RMs can work remotely, business does not require office spaces and office equipment to operate.
+Thus, cost on business operation expenses will be reduced.
--	Right staffs are hired
-4. Increase Profits
--	Manage more inbound calls
--	More sales will make
--	Staffs will become efficient and productivity
-5. Increase Business Values
--	Increase business good will
--	More investors
--	Expand business without worrying extra cost
--	Obtain accurate customer profile data which can be used for future services eg. Data mining
-Negative:
-1. Setting up Cost
--	Implementation cost
--	Hiring cost
--	Training and Educate Staffs
-2. Network outage or natural disasters or phone congestion
--	Staffs availability to pick up the phone
-2. Face to face relationships between customers and business
--	Less accessing points to customers
--	No customers’ bonding
-3. Miss communication
--	Not everything can be explained via phone
-4. Security
--	Accessibility to customer data?
-What if system fails the retrieve accurate customers information?
+-	Ease hiring the right employees.
+The system will assist business to hire employees that will match with their customer demographic.
+Also, employees can work remotely, jobs can be outsourced oversea.
+-	Increase business profitability.
+Shorting the duration of calls will allow RMs response to more inbound calls and make more outbound calls.
+Thus, RMs will makes more holiday package sales and more profit will be made for the business.
+-	Increase business values.
+The system will store and save customers’ information and thus, business will able to use the information to learn about their customers.
+So that, business can develop more effective marketing strategies, increase sales, and reduces costs.

+Overall, the new information will increase business profitability and productivity.
+However, there are requirements need to be considered for implementation of the new information system.
+These requirements include:
+-	Setting up costs versus future profits.
+Costs for implementation of a new information system can be expensive.
+The costs involved in this case are setting up new systems, hiring new RMs, re-evaluating existing RMs’ skills, and training staffs on using the system.
+-	Customer relationships with the business.
+Less accessing points for customers can potentially weaken the relationship between customers and the business.
+There are customers still prefer to have face-to-face contact relationship.
+-	Miscommunication.
+Miscommunications are common issues of having conversations over the phone.
+There is no body language can be seen over the phone and often body language helps RMs to understand customers better and can engage with them positively
+-	Unexpected network outage and disasters.
+Customers will not able to contact RMs or accessing information urgently if there are network outage and disasters.

 ### 13.  **Presentation**